-- An additional investment of £1.5m for CAMHS which includes a comprehensive CAMHS service up to age 18. - Two new leads in post May 2023 RMH autism lead nurse pathway lead and Clinical psychologist and Psychology lead. - Several new posts recruited to ADHD leads, LD nurse with PBS training. - Undertaking thorough review of processes to improve quality and efficiency.
-Revamping paperwork to ensure neuro-diversity affirmative language is routinely used.
-This is in response from parental feedback - Full pathway reviews due in December 2023 to re-launch in Jan 2024 with new and more efficient processes implemented - Training of 9 CAMHS staff in ADOS since July 2023 plan to increase - Reviewing staff with SLT to ensure appropriate MDT and staffing within MAAT - Joined up working with ISCAN and better communication between services inclusion of OT and SALT in ND formulation panels. - Parent/Care Drop-In Sessions with CAMHS for families to gain advise, support and ask questions relating to the CAMHS pathways for autism and ADHD. - Community CAMHS: Capacity, Demand and Waiting List Analysis (Q1, Evidence 10 SEF).
+- An additional investment of £1.5m for CAMHS which includes a comprehensive CAMHS service up to age 18. - Two new leads in post May 2023 RMH autism lead nurse pathway lead and Clinical psychologist and Psychology lead. - Several new posts recruited to ADHD leads, LD nurse with PBS training. - Training of 9 CAMHS staff in ADOS since July 2023 plan to increase - Reviewing staff with SLT to ensure appropriate MDT and staffing within MAAT - Joined up working with ISCAN and better communication between services inclusion of OT and SALT in ND formulation panels. - Parent/Care Drop-In Sessions with CAMHS for families to gain advise, support and ask questions relating to the CAMHS pathways for autism and ADHD.